Here are some fun ways to teach your children positional language in a way they will remember.

 6. Five Little Ducks

-Often a preschool favourite, an animated version of Five Little Ducks reinforces the positional words, “over” and “far.”
+A preschool favourite, the animated version of Five Little Ducks reinforces the positional words “over” and “far.”
 As a bonus, children also practise counting 1-5, forwards and backwards.

 7. Snips from Magazines and Catalogs

-Offer saved magazines and catalogues to children for cutting.
+Provide saved magazines and catalogues for the children to cut.
 Ask them to snip out pictures of specific things, such as a toy, snack, person, pet and furniture.

 Give them each an illustrated background sheet to colour, possibly picturing a room, or have them each draw their own pictures of rooms.
-Then direct them to glue their objects in certain positions: “Please stick your toy on the floor,” for example.
+Then, direct them to glue their objects in specific positions: “Please stick your toy on the floor,” for example.

 8. It’s in the Book!